umlspec/zeth/pyClient/README.md

 ## Note on solc compiler installation

-Note that `make test` will automatically install solidity compiler in `$HOME$/.solc` (when required) and not in the python virtual environment.
+Note that `make setup` will automatically install solidity compiler in `$HOME$/.solc` (if required) and not in the python virtual environment.